Toolbox for reconstructing quantum theory from rules on information acquisition: Question structure and correlations

 \subsubsection{A logical argument for the dimensionality of the Bloch-sphere}

 The answer to the last question, in fact, is intertwined with the dimensionality $D_1$ of the state space $\Sigma_1$ of a single gbit and thus, ultimately, with the dimensionality of the Bloch-sphere.
 Deriving the dimension of the Bloch sphere has also been a crucial step in the successful reconstructions of quantum theory via the GPT framework.
-While Hardy's pioneering reconstruction \cite{Hardy:2001jk} did not fully settle this issue (it required an operationally somewhat obscure `simplicity axiom' to obtain $D_1=3$), it was later explicitly solved by impressive and remarkable group-theoretic arguments in \cite{Masanes:2011kx} which show that, under certain information theoretic constraints, qubit quantum theory is the only theory with non-trivial entangling dynamics.
+While Hardy's pioneering reconstruction \cite{Hardy:2001jk} did not fully settle this issue (it required an operationally somewhat obscure `simplicity axiom' to obtain $D_1=3$), it was later explicitly solved by impressive group-theoretic arguments in \cite{Masanes:2011kx} which show that, under certain information theoretic constraints, qubit quantum theory is the only theory with non-trivial entangling dynamics.
 This result was then exploited to relate the dimension of the Bloch-sphere to the dimension of space via a communication thought experiment \cite{Mueller:2012pc}.
-However, unfortunately, the ingredients of these arguments neither fit mathematically nor conceptually fully into our information inference framework.
-In particular, the GPT framework relies on distinct mathematical structures than the landscape of this article.
+However, unfortunately, the ingredients of these arguments neither fit mathematically nor conceptually fully into our framework which relies on distinct structures than GPTs.

 On the other hand, although not yielding full quantum theory reconstructions, approaches asserting an epistemic restriction (i.e.\ a restriction of knowledge) over ontic states admit very simple and elegant arguments for a 1-\texttt{bit} system to have a state space spanned by three independent epistemic states \cite{spekkens2007evidence,Spekkens:2014fk,Paterek:2010fk}.
 These arguments can be carried out by considering a single system over a $2$-\texttt{bit} ontic state which at the epistemic level, however, is effectively a $1$-\texttt{bit} system due to epistemic restrictions.
 The arguments involve binary connectives (at the ontic level) of complementary questions which, while non-problematic when dealing with `hidden variables', are, however, deemed illegal in $O$'s model of the world according to our assumption \ref{assump4}.
 We do not wish to make any ontological commitments in our purely operational approach.
 Consequently, we must reason differently and without ontic states to deduce the dimensionality of $\Sigma_1$.
 In our case, this requires to consider {\it two} gbits rather than just one and involves entanglement, in analogy to the group-theoretic GPT derivation in \cite{Masanes:2011kx,Mueller:2012pc} which likewise requires two gbits and entanglement.